 Setting: Participants were referred from primary care and musculoskeletal services to outpatient physiotherapy clinics.

-Adults with persistent symptoms of sciatica of 1–6 months’ duration and with moderate to high levels of disability.
+Participants: Adults with persistent symptoms of sciatica of 1–6 months’ duration and with moderate to high levels of disability.
 Eligibility was assessed by research physiotherapists according to clinical criteria for diagnosing sciatica.

 Interventions: After a second eligibility check, trial participants were randomised to receive two doses of adalimumab (80 mg and then 40 mg 2 weeks later) or saline injections.
 Both groups were referred for a course of physiotherapy.